eslachance/php-transparent-proxy/README.md

 I needed to do cross-domain AJAX calls from a jQuery front-end to a PHP backend which was on another domain, and couldn't find a complete, functional proxy script that could bridge both ends... so I created my own.
 Since both servers had PHP (but the backend needed extra stuff that wasn't on the frontend server), doing a PHP Proxy seemed like the way to go.

+### What this is *NOT*

+PHP Transparent Proxy is not a server proxy that redirects requests.
+In other words, it's not a server that you would add to your browser and that would "pretend" to be from somewhere else.
+It can't be used to bypass a firewall at work or at school, etc.

+### No Extended Email Support

+While I will attempt to guide someone or answer email requests sent to me, I am not in a position to offer extended support, debugging, or remote support to implement the use of this proxy or debug your code.
+In other words, this code is provided as-is!

 ### What this proxy supports:

 - GET and POST requests (POST was the whole reason for this, since jsonp doesn't support it!)